Chairman Joint Chiefs of Staff Committee

-Even as the Principal Staff Officer (PSO), the Chairman does not have any authority over the command of the combatant forces.
-The individual service chiefs are solely responsible for the coordination and logistics of the armed and combatant forces.
-Due to this constraint, the chiefs of army, navy and air force are much in command and control of their respected commands.
+Even as the principal staff officer (PSO), the chairman did not have any authority over the command of the combatant forces.
+The individual service chiefs were solely responsible for the coordination and logistics of the armed and combatant forces.
+Due to this constraint, the chiefs of the army, navy and air force remained in effective command and control of their respective commands.

-The Chairman's mandate is to transmit strategic communications to the combatant commanders from the Prime minister and President as well as allocate additional funding to the combatant commanders if necessary.
-The Chairman is nominated and appointed by the Prime Minister; and is finally confirmed by the President.
-Unlike United States's Chairman of the Joint Chiefs of Staff, the appointment of Chairman does not need confirmation via majority vote by the Parliament.
-Although, the appointment needs confirmation from the Prime minister.
-By statute, the Chairman is appointed as a four-star general, four-star air chief marshal and/or four star admiral.
-By law required, all four-star officers are required to have vast experience in joint uniformed services of Pakistan during their 40-year-long military careers.
+The chairman's mandate was to transmit strategic communications to the combatant commanders from the prime minister and president as well as allocate additional funding to the combatant commanders if necessary.
+The chairman was nominated and appointed by the prime minister and was finally confirmed by the president.
+Unlike the United States’ Chairman of the Joint Chiefs of Staff, the appointment of the chairman did not require confirmation via a majority vote by the parliament.
+Instead, the appointment required approval from the prime minister.
+By statute, the chairman was appointed as a four-star general, four-star air chief marshal, and/or four-star admiral.
+By law, all four-star officers were required to have extensive experience in the joint uniformed services of Pakistan during their 40-year-long military careers.

-The post of CJCSC was created by former Prime minister of Pakistan Zulfikar Ali Bhutto in March 1976, and the first Chairman was four star rank officer, General Muhammad Shariff.
-The current holder of the office is General Sahir Shamshad Mirza appointed in 2022.
+The post of CJCSC was created by the former prime minister of Pakistan Zulfikar Ali Bhutto in March 1976, and the first chairman was four star rank officer, General Muhammad Shariff.
+A total of 18 officer held the office between 1976 and 2025, with Sahir Shamshad Mirza serving as the final CJCSC.